mui/material-ui/docs/src/pages/customization/css-in-js.md

 Some implementation details that might be interesting to being aware of:
 - It adds a `classes` property so you can override the injected class names from the outside.
 - It adds an `innerRef` property so you can get a reference to the wrapped component.
 The usage of `innerRef` is identical to `ref`.
-The only difference is that it attaches to the wrapped component.
 - It forwards *non React static* properties so this HOC is more "transparent".
 For instance, it can be used to defined a `getInitialProps()` static method (next.js).